ycao56/homebridge-docker/README.md

 - **debug-insecure**
 Starts Homebridge with plugin support, HTTP support and maximum debugging info.

+#### HOMEBRIDGE_TIMEZONE

+Manually set a timezone.
+(This environment variable is equal to Linux' TZ variable.)
+See https://en.wikipedia.org/wiki/List_of_tz_database_time_zones for valid options.
+If no timezone is set, UTC will be used.

 #### HOMEBRIDGE_VERSION

 To avoid breaks with either new Homebridge releases or iOS updates, you can force the installation of a specific Homebridge version. `HOMEBRIDGE_VERSION` accepts any release tag (f.e "0.4.17") or valid NPM version range.